heegupark/nginx-basic-setting/README.md

 1. `cd /etc/nginx/`
 2. `sudo nano nginx.conf`
 3. add this `client_max_body_size 10M;` ( if you want to allow up to 10MB)
-4. It will look like this.
+4. It will look like this

 http {
         sendfile on;
         tcp_nopush on;